bond005/runne_contrastive_ner/README.md

     from-pytorch
 ```

-The first and second arguments are names of datasets for training and validation which were prepared on previous step.
+The **1st** and **2nd arguments** are names of datasets for training and validation which were prepared on previous step.

-The third argument is path to the folder into which all files of the BERT after Siamese fine-tuning will be saved.
+The **3rd argument** is path to the folder into which all files of the BERT after Siamese fine-tuning will be saved.
 Usually, there will be three files: `config.json`, `tf_model.h5` and `vocab.txt`.
 But some other files such as `tokenizer_config.json` and so on can be appeared in this folder.

-The fourth argument `siamese` specifies a type of neural network for which this dataset is created.
+The **4th argument** `siamese` specifies a type of neural network for which this dataset is created.
 As I wrote earlier, the first-stage fine-tuning is based on training of the Transformer as the Siamese neural network.

-The fifth argument `16` is a mini-batch size.
+The **5th argument** `16` is a mini-batch size.
 You can set any positive integer value, but a very large mini-batch can be brought to out-of-memory on your GPU.

-The sixth argument `DeepPavlov/rubert-base-cased` is a name of pre-trained BERT model.
+The **6th argument** `DeepPavlov/rubert-base-cased` is a name of pre-trained BERT model.
 In this example the [DeepPavlov's RuBERT](https://huggingface.co/DeepPavlov/rubert-base-cased) is used, but in practice I worked with [base](https://huggingface.co/sberbank-ai/ruBert-base) and [large](https://huggingface.co/sberbank-ai/ruBert-large) BERTs from [SberAI](https://huggingface.co/sberbank-ai) during the  competition.

-The seventh argument `from-pytorch` defines a source of the pretrained BERT binary model.
+The **7th argument** `from-pytorch` defines a source of the pretrained BERT binary model.
 Two values are  possible: `from-pytorch` and `from-tensorflow`.
 In this case, Deep Pavlov team prepared their BERT model using the PyTorch framework, therefore I set `from-pytorch` value.

+####Step 4

-**Step 4.** You need to prepare both your subsets (for training and for validation) as numpy matrices of indexed token sequences for the second stage of fine-tuning, i.e. final training of BERT as NER:
+You need to prepare both your subsets (for training and for validation) as numpy matrices of indexed token sequences for the second stage of fine-tuning, i.e. final training of BERT as NER:

 ```shell
 python prepare_trainset.py \